Michael O'Laughlen: Conspiracy

 Michael O'Laughlen was one of Booth's earliest recruits.
 In the fall of 1864 O'Laughlen agreed to become a co-conspirator in the plot to kidnap President Abraham Lincoln.
-He began spending time in Washington, D.C. with Booth picking up his expenses.
+He began spending time in Washington, D.C., with Booth picking up his expenses.
 On the night of March 15, 1865, O'Laughlen met with Booth and other conspirators at Gautier's Restaurant on Pennsylvania Avenue to discuss the possible abduction of the President.
 Basically, the plan was to abduct Lincoln and take him to Richmond, Virginia for the purpose of making the Union government exchange prisoners with the Confederacy.

 Booth learned that Lincoln was scheduled to attend a matinee performance of the play Still Waters Run Deep at the Campbell Hospital on the outskirts of Washington on March 17, 1865.
 Booth, O'Laughlen, and the other co-conspirators planned on intercepting the president's carriage.
 The group lay in wait along the road.
 Finally, a polished carriage came into view and the gang prepared itself.
 But the president had changed plans and the carriage was possibly that of Chief Justice Salmon P. Chase.
 Booth's attempt to kidnap Lincoln had failed.
 O'Laughlen returned to Baltimore.

-Late in March Booth proposed another kidnap plan.
-This time Lincoln was to be captured at Ford's Theatre, handcuffed, and lowered by rope to the stage.
-Then the president would be taken to Richmond.
+Late in March, Booth proposed another kidnap plan.
+This time, Lincoln was to be captured at Ford's Theatre, handcuffed, and lowered by rope to the stage.
+Then, the president would be taken to Richmond.
 However, Booth was not able to convince his co-conspirators that this plan was feasible.

 According to O'Laughlen, this was the end of his plotting with Booth.
 However, O'Laughlen did return to Washington the day before Lincoln's assassination.
 It is unclear whether this was due to the conspiracy or simply to spend time with friends in Washington.
 At the trial, there was conflicting testimony about O'Laughlen's movements on the day of the assassination.
 Whatever the case, O'Laughlen voluntarily surrendered on Monday, April 17, 1865.

 O'Laughlen was tried for conspiracy by a military tribunal, along with Mary Surratt, Lewis Powell, George Atzerodt, David Herold, Samuel Arnold, Edmund Spangler and Samuel Mudd.
-The government attempted to prove he had stalked Ulysses S. Grant on the nights of April 13 and April 14 with the intent to kill and murder.
+The government attempted to prove he had stalked Secretary of War Edwin Stanton on the nights of April 13 and April 14 with the intent to kill either Stanton or General Ulysses S. Grant, who was staying with Stanton at the time.
 This was not proven, but there was no doubt O'Laughlen was a willing conspirator through late March.
 He was found guilty and sentenced to life in prison.